A site for horses and all things equestrian.

 That wasn’t going to be a problem, Emerson remembers.

-“‘He said, ‘Well, he’ll come with me for the week of Buster Welch’s pre-work up in San Angelo.
+“‘He said, ‘Well, come with me for the week of Buster Welch’s pre-work up in San Angelo.
 I’ll work your horse, and I’ll bring you a seasoned horse, and I’ll teach you how to show a cutting horse,'” Emerson said.

 According to Emerson, the horse he brought for his new pupil to ride was 1984 NCHA Futurity Open finalist Miss Elan.

 “He put me on that horse twice a day for a week and I thought, ‘There’s nothing to this cutting!’
-I did.
 That mare did everything right, you know,” said Emerson, who wouldn’t ride to the herd in a show situation until that year’s Futurity.
 “So I thought, ‘This is easy!'”

 The Futurity didn’t go as smoothly as practice on Miss Elan — Emerson said his 3-year-old ran off in the left corner — but, he has been hooked ever since.